quadratichq/quadratic/CONTRIBUTING.md

     cp quadratic-multiplayer/.env.example quadratic-multiplayer/.env
    ```

-   These are prefilled with values required to access services in docker.
+   These are prefilled with `quadratic-community` Auth0 account credentials and values required to access services in docker.

-2. Replace the Auth0 values in
+2. If the `quadratic-community` Auth0 account does not work, update the Auth0 values in the following files with your Auth0 account values:

    - `.env`
    - `quadratic-api/.env`
    - `quadratic-client/.env`
    - `quadratic-multiplayer/.env`

-   These are prefilled with representative values and only the `xxxxxxxxxxxxxxxx` parts should change.

 ## Run Quadratic